 - Select Update and Security.

-- ’Click recovery’ in the upper left side.
+- ’Click recovery’ on the upper left side.

 Step-1: Reset this PC